Accelerating women into driving careers

 We’ve seen first-hand how entrants to the Academy can build up their driving capabilities and bridge into new roles in logistics.
 Now, by committing to supporting more women through this programme, as well as actively promoting the benefits that a career in driving can offer, we hope to help create a new pipeline of driving talent for our clients.
 We firmly believe the expansion of the female workforce in driving will help to bring about the significant impact the sector desperately needs.

-We’re actively looking for employers to get involved with our Women in Driving Scholarship initiative.
+We’re actively looking for employers to get involved with our Women in Driving Development Pathway initiative.
 To find out more or to have a discussion with us, please get in touch.